 MESSAGE FROM SUPERINTENDENT OF SCHOOLS

-In an effort to re-open our schools, and in order to be in compliance with state regulations, we are pleased to present this Reopening Operations Plan for the 2021-2022 school year.
+In an effort to safely open our schools for full in-person learning, we are pleased to present this Reopening Operations Plan for the 2021-2022 school year.
 The document will provide our community with a detailed set of guidelines to assist in the welcoming of our students and staff each day.
 The guidelines account for the health and safety of our children, teachers and school personnel while encouraging equitable access to the services and resources necessary for a high-quality education.

 Each of you, no matter your role in our schools or our community, has contributed greatly to the success of our programs and it is important to me that our community has a clear understanding of our collective commitment to the students of the Harborfields Central School District.
 I continue to be immensely proud of you and the work that you do for our students.